flutter/website/src/development/accessibility-and-localization/accessibility.md

 <iframe width="560" height="315" src="{{site.youtube-site}}/embed/bWbBgbmAdQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Testing accessibility on mobile:
+## Testing accessibility on mobile

 You can use Flutter's <a href="https://api.flutter.dev/flutter/flutter_test/AccessibilityGuideline-class.html">Accessibility Guideline API</a> to test if each UI screen of your mobile app meets the accessibility recommendations for text contrast, target size, and target labels.